Cesky Krumlov Bohemia, Czech Republic Travel Guide

 Best done from big cities.
 IDP required for non-EU licenses.
 Parking outside old town.

 Taxis present a convenient option for short distances, especially with luggage or late at night.
-Ride-sharing apps are less prevalent in Cesky Krumlov.
+Ride-sharing apps are not as common in Cesky Krumlov.

 Best from major cities like Prague or at airports.
 Big multinational corporations operate.
-Minimum age 21-25.
+21 or OLDER-25.
 IDP needed for non-EU licenses.
 Credit card for deposit.

 Less common in Cesky Krumlov.
 More likely present in more substantial cities.
 Consider local transportation for ease.

 No formal city-wide bike-sharing.
-Several local shops offer rentals hourly/daily.
+Various local shops offer rentals hourly/daily.
 Useful for exploring zones surrounding The City of the five-petalled rose.

 The town's unique layout calls for specific navigation approaches.